15 occasions when you should urgently get your pet to the vet

-- If your pet appears not to be breathing, is struggling for breath or is breathing in an unusual or laboured way
+- If your pet appears not to be breathing, is struggling for breath or is breathing in an unusual or laboured way.

-- If they are having a severe allergic reaction
+- Suffering a severe allergic reaction

 - If they have fallen from a height, been hit by something travelling at speed – such as a car – or been hit with force

-- They appear to have severe abdominal pain, a bloated stomach and attempt to vomit – bringing up white foam – this could be a sign of bloat (Gastric Dilation Volvulus GDV) which is extremely dangerous and potentially fatal
+- They appear to have severe abdominal pain, a bloated stomach and attempt to vomit – bringing up white foam.
+This could be a sign of bloat (Gastric Dilation Volvulus GDV) which is extremely dangerous and potentially fatal

-- If your pet has an eye injury
+- Your pet has an eye injury.